ngx-rocket/generator-ngx-rocket/README.md

 - **Mobile app support:** choose between a web app, a mobile app (using [Cordova](https://cordova.apache.org)) or both using the same code base

-- **API proxy example setup:** development and debug faster using a remote server
+- **API proxy example setup:** develop and debug faster using any remote server

 - **Generator output customization:** with the provided [add-on support](https://github.com/ngx-rocket/generator-ngx-rocket-addon), start multiple projects even faster by